marcoscz1995/CrowdMarker/README.md

 Crowdmarker allows you to quickly insert comments by moving the cursor to where you would like to insert a comment and hit a key to insert and save a comment with its associated points.

+Crowdkmarker also has mapped the F key to save a booklets score and move to the next unmarked booklet, and the G key to enter a perfect score and move to the next unmarked booklet.

 ## Getting Started
 ### Prerequisites
 - [Python 3](https://www.python.org/downloads/)